 - better informed community – raising community awareness of governments’ strategic intentions and initiatives; driving innovation, improving standards

-- reduced costs and resourcing needs by decreasing the number of access applications – by reducing administrative effort and costs for the agency and the community; facilitating planned release of information; providing flexibility in the manner in which agencies can release information and context on the use and interpretation of the released information.
+- reduced costs and resourcing needs by decreasing the number of access applications – by reducing administrative effort and costs for the agency and the community; facilitating planned release of information; providing flexibility in the way in which agencies can release information and context on the use and interpretation of the released information.